khakhalin/notes/00_words_to_lookup.md

 * self-supervised boosting

 Classic ML and friends
+* Bayesian PCA
+* KL divergence and its friends from information theory
+* Kalman filter (and its friends)
 * Helmholtz machine - some sort of associative network by Hilton?
 * Resampling techniques: SMOTE, isotonic regression, Platt scaling
-* Kalman filter (and its friends)
-* KL divergence and its friends from information theory
 * Hungarian algorithm

+Technical stuff
+* YAML - some standard for keeping stuff that's like XML, but human-readable.
+Who uses it?
+Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))
+* JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
+* bash
+* Hadoop
+* Spark

 Network science
 * Perron–Frobenius theorem (something related to centralities? or network graph eigenvectors?)